MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/uitest/index.md

 [ ![Screenshot of the macOS terminal running the Xamarin.UITest REPL](./images/index-02-xs-sml.png)](./images/index-02-xs.png#lightbox)

-Notice that the REPL has initialized an instance of `IApp` that is called `app`, which can be used to interact with the application.
+Notice that the REPL has initialized an instance of `IApp` that's called `app`, which can be used to interact with the application.
 At this point, one of the first things to do is to explore the user interface.
 The REPL has a `tree` command that will do exactly that.
 It will print out the hierarchy of views in the displayed screen.
 As an example, consider the following screenshot of an application:

 [ ![Screenshot of a sample application running on an iPhone](./images/index-03-xs-sml.png)](./images/index-03-xs.png#lightbox)